Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Introduction 2 CAP.md

 **Interfaces with SAP RAP**
 [[SAP Capire]] and [[RAP]] share similar architectural patterns, though they use different technologies ([[Node.js]]/[[Java]] vs. [[ABAP]]).
 Both use [[CDS]] for data modeling and integrate with [[Fiori Elements]] for the UI.

+> [!todo] Similarities with RAP are not the reason
+> CAP came about first and RAP adopted its ideas in a slightly more elaborate / prescriptive way.
+So the similarity with RAP is consequential, not causal.

 **Summary**
 The **SAP [[SAP Capire|Cloud Application Programming Model]]** offers a structured approach for developing cloud-native applications.
 Its focus on declarative modeling and automatic service exposure allows developers to concentrate on the business domain.
 The similarities with [[SAP RAP]] make it a strong foundation for modern SAP development on the [[SAP BTP]].